panzerdp/dmitripavlutin.com/content/posts/2019-07-14-react-memo/index.md

 const MemoizedMovie2 = React.memo(Movie, moviePropsAreEqual);
 ```

-(The alternative of `React.memo()` for class based components is the method [shouldComponentUpdate()](https://reactjs.org/docs/react-component.html#shouldcomponentupdate).
-Note that the considerations in this post apply to `shouldComponentUpdate()` too.)
+`moviePropsAreEqual()` function returns `true` if prev and next props are equal.

-## 2. When to use React memo
+## 2. When to use React.memo()

 ![Inforgraphic explaining when to use React.memo()](./images/when-to-use-react-memo.jpg)

 ### 2.1 Often re-render with usually the same props

-As mentioned in previous section, the main benefit of `React.memo()` is to skip re-rendering when props are the same.

-The best case of wrapping a component with `React.memo()` is when you expect the component to re-render often with the same props.
+The best case of wrapping a component in `React.memo()` is when you expect the component to re-render often with the same props.

 *Do you know other circumstances when React.memo() improves performance?
 If so, please write a comment below!*

-## 3. When to avoid React memo
+## 3. When to avoid React.memo()

 If your component's rendering situation doesn't fit into the case described above, most likely you don't need `React.memo()`.

-I use the following rule of thumb.
-If I weren't able to definitely prove the gains of memoizing, I don't need it.
+Use the following rule of thumb: if you don't see clearly the gains of memoizing, don't use it.

-Performance-related changes applied incorectly can even damage the basic performance.
-Use React.memo() wisely.
+Performance-related changes applied incorectly can even damage the performance.
+Use `React.memo()` wisely.

-### 3.1 Component props change often
+### 3.1 Useless props comparison

-Suppose a case when the component almost always receives different props.
-In this case, memoizing doesn't give benefits.
+Suppose a case when the component typically re-renders with different props.
+In this case memoization doesn't provide benefits.

 Even if you try to use `React.memo()`, React will have to do 2 jobs on every re-render:

-1. Invoke the comparison function to determine whether the props are equal
+1. Invoke the comparison function to determine whether the previous and next props are equal
-2. Because the props are different, the component re-renders
+2. Because the props are different, perform the diff of previous and current render output

 Invokation of the comparison function is useless.

-## 4. React memo and callback functions
+## 4. React.memo() and callback functions

 Function objects follow the same principles of comparison like any object.
 The function object is equal only to itself.